meghacodes25/eduCareerAI/README.md

-# CareerLearn AI - AI-Powered Career Learning Platform
+# eduCareerAI - AI-Powered Career Learning Platform

 CareerLearn AI is a modern web application that provides personalized learning paths and mentorship opportunities for various tech careers.
 The platform leverages AI to generate customized learning content and connects learners with industry professionals.